-April Sexual Assault Awareness and Child Abuse Prevention Month Events
+April Sexual Assault Awareness and Child Abuse Prevention Month Social Media Events 2020

-Friday, April 5th, 2019 Wear Blue Day: A day dedicated celebrating child abuse prevention efforts across the country.
-Take a picture of yourself and your colleagues all dressed in blue and share it on your favorite social media platform using the #WearBlue hashtag.
+Friday, April 3rd, 2020 Wear Blue Day: A day dedicated celebrating child abuse prevention efforts across the country.
+Take a picture of yourself all dressed in blue and share it on your favorite social media platform using the #WearBlue hashtag.

-Wednesday, April 24th, Denim Day: A symbolic gesture –Denim Day is an international protest responding to the Italian Supreme Court’s overruling of a rape conviction in 1999.
+Wednesday, April 29th, 2020, Denim Day: A symbolic gesture –Denim Day is an international protest responding to the Italian Supreme Court’s overruling of a rape conviction in 1999.
 Although the assailant had been found guilty at trial, the Supreme Court argued that because jeans are difficult to remove, the assailant couldn’t have done so without the victim’s help.
 Sounds outrageous, yet all over the world, women and men who are victims of sexual assault continue to be disbelieved and accused of causing the assault due to their behavior… or fashion sense.
-Community members, schools, and companies are encouraged to wear jeans on this day in support of survivors and bringing awareness to the issue.
-There will be a Denim Display decorated by survivors with survivor stories at UWSP at Wausau Campus from 11:00 am – 1:00 pm in the Union, 518 S. 7th Ave., Wausau, WI.
+Everyone is invited to wear denim no matter where you are, even working remotely from home!
+We encourage you to wear jeans on this day in support of survivors and bringing awareness to the issue.
+Post your photo to our social media pages on Facebook and Instagram! #denimday2020

 For more information or how to make a donation to support survivors please visit our website at womenscommunity.org/ways-to-help/donate/